SuperHeavyBallet/Coptic-ASCII-UNICODE-Translator/README.md

 Concatenates the mapped character with OVERLINE (which is \u0305, the combining overline).

-So "I." becomes "Ⲓ̅", for instance.
+So "I." becomes " Ⲓ̅ ", for instance.

-In plain English
+In plain English:

 This function finds capital letters followed by a dot (a shorthand scribal way of writing nomina sacra) and replaces them with the mapped Coptic letter, marked with an overline.